jackalope-code/stream-overlay/README.md

       Something is getting duplicated and not sent back with urls.

 ## Remaining work
-1. Authentication
-  - Login screens
-    - Editor
-    - Generate viewer link for OBS from editor, viewer, or home pages
+* Support videos w/ realtime sync
+  - Broadcast play/pause, timesync on load, resync from server on drag.
+  - Ensure videos play through without restarting
+  - Ensure videos are roughly in sync so that there aren't noticeable differences between editor/broadcaster screens.
-2. Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
+- Find a good approach for always on deployment (Docker + NGINX... split repo into client/api?)
-3. Various fixes
+- Various fixes
-  - Check username as well as password (one user/password that is shared rn... not ideal)
   - Add confirm dialogue for overlay resize
   - Truncate numbers on the server side
   - Add form should clear out on submit and have proper validators.
 Empty shit should not get added from client/server sides